mattmilesi/mysql-admin-tools/README.md

 In order to use it, you need to have a user registered on the DB.

 ## Development
-Use docker-compose to run the project. \
+Use docker-compose to run the project or the following composer scripts. \
-The seeds provide a Test User: _test@example.com_ - _password_.
+The seeds provide a Test User: `test@example.com` - `password`. \
+In order to use the MFA (mandatory) you must set it up in your authenticator app.
+Copy the _mfa_secret_ value from the _users_ table in _database/database.sqlite_ as seed for the authenticator and _**voilà, les jeux sont faits**_.

 ### Run for development
 Run